FluBBaOfWard/NGPGBA/README.md

 	Cpu Speed Hacks: Allow speed hacks.
 	Half Cpu Speed: This halves the emulated cpu speed.
 		Can make games faster.
-	Z80 Clock: Down shit the clock of the Z80.
+	Z80 Clock: Down shift the clock of the Z80.
 		This can make a huge impact to the speed but can also screw up sound.
 	Sound: On / Off.
 ### Settings: